owncloud-archive/enterprise/README.md

 docker-compose logs
 ```

-By default `docker-compose up` will start Redis, MariaDB and ownCloud containers, the `./data` and `./mysql` directories are used to store the contents persistently.
+By default `docker-compose up` will start Redis, MariaDB and ownCloud containers, the content gets stored in named volumes persistently.
 The container ports `80` and `443` are bound as configured in the `.env` file.

 ### Upgrade to newer version